 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, 1,250 Asian Americans were surveyed.

 This survey was conducted on November 9, 2022.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For full survey data, please email [email protected]
+Any questions can be directed to [email protected]